Welcome to Junior School (ELC - Year 6)

 A focus on morning literacy blocks sees Junior Primary students immersed in Jolly Phonics, writing, grammar, handwriting, oral language, guided reading, levelled reading progressions and reading immersion through strong parent engagement each morning until 9 am.
 Our experienced and specialist Foundation teachers offer a nurturing transition from the preschool environment, enabling children to gently learn strong routines and practices, critical to children reaching their potential for the remainder of their schooling years.

-Extensive music opportunities include a biannual Junior School musical, year 1-6 Choirs, a 1:1 woodwind and brass program taught in Year 5/6 music lessons, worship band, and access to instrumental teachers that offer lessons across 16 different instruments including piano, guitar, drums, trumpet, saxophone, violin and cello.
+Extensive music opportunities include a biannial Junior School musical, Year 1-6 Choirs, a 1:1 woodwind and brass program taught in Year 5/6 music lessons, worship band, and access to instrumental teachers that offer lessons across 16 different instruments including piano, guitar, drums, trumpet, saxophone, violin and cello.

 Sporting programs enable our talented athletes and sports enthusiasts to choose from a variety of interschool sporting competitions, district events, state and national events, clinics, after School sport, and lunch time or before school electives.
 The Junior School is blessed to experience four areas for PE lessons and sporting opportunities: soft play (grass), astro turf, hard play (advanced synthetic hard courts) and the gymnasium.